 Quality assurance of rapid eLearning courses isn’t restricted to just design and development, technological compliance is equally important.
 After all, what’s the point of having high-quality courses that fail to function and track progress on your Learning Management System or LMS?

 Hence, it is extremely important to test your courses in SCORM Cloud before the final launch.
 This helps in evaluating how your courses will adhere to eLearning technical standards – SCORM, xAPI, or cmi5 and function on your LMS or learning platforms.

 In simple terms, SCORM Cloud allows you to –

 - Test how your eLearning course will play on your LMS

 - Course status – passed/failed, started/yet to start, completed/in-progress

 All in all, a test run will ensure that your rapid eLearning courses are technologically error-free and of high standards.

 Summing It Up!

-Since I’ve been mentioning rapid eLearning quite a times now, how about exploring it closely?
-Here’s a free eBook “Rapid eLearning Design for Quick Rollout” that you must download to discover 5 secrets to create courses at the speed of business, without compromising quality and creativity.
+Since I’ve been mentioning rapid eLearning for quite some time now, how about exploring it closely?
+Here’s a free eBook “Rapid eLearning Design for Quick Rollout” that you must download to discover 5 secrets to creating courses at the speed of business, without compromising quality and creativity.